ezemgaray/login-register-react/README.md

 # login-register-react
-A login/Register flow with React, Redux
+A login/Register workflow with React, Redux.
+This repository only contains the client side.
+The server side is in the repository [login-register-api](https://github.com/ezemgaray/login-register-api).

 ## Table of Contents